vectordotdev/timber-elixir/README.md

-[Timber](https://timber.io) is a logging platform with one major difference: Instead of parsing, which relies on unreadable, unpredictable, hard to use text logs, Timber integrates directly with your application, producing rich structured events containing metadata and context you couldn't capture otherwise.
-It fundamentally changes the way you use your logs.
+[Timber](https://timber.io) is a logging platform with one major difference: Instead of parsing, which relies on unreadable, unpredictable, hard to use text logs, Timber integrates directly with your application, augmenting your logs metadata and context you couldn't capture otherwise.
+This transforms your logs into rich structured events, fundamentally changing the way you use your logs.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Seamlessly integrates with popular libraries and frameworks**](#jibber-jabber)